josephbeuysmum/Dertisch/README.md

 ^^ *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

 All `Dertisch` model classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
-For instance, in the code example above `DTImageSousChef` has `DTUrlSessionIngredients` injected as it depends upon it to load external images.
+For instance, in the code example above `DTImageSousChef` has `DTUrlSession` injected as it depends upon it to load external images.

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this: